securego/gosec/README.md

 - G503: Import blacklist: crypto/rc4
 - G504: Import blacklist: net/http/cgi
 - G505: Import blacklist: crypto/sha1

+### Retired rules

+- G105: Audit the use of math/big.Int.Exp - [CVE is fixed](https://github.com/golang/go/issues/15184)

+### Selecting rules

+By default gosec will run all rules against the supplied file paths.
+It is however possible to select a subset of rules to run via the '-include=' flag, or to specify a set of rules to explicitly exclude using the '-exclude=' flag.

 ```bash
 # Run a specific set of rules